Defining Public Speaking Anxiety

 5. Treatment Goals

-Goals should be specific, measurable, achievable, relevant, and time-bound (SMART).
+Goals should adhere to the SMART criteria: specific, measurable, achievable, relevant, and time-bound.

 6. Treatment Interventions

-Detail the specific therapeutic interventions that will be utilized.
-Common interventions for public speaking anxiety may include:
+Specify the therapeutic interventions that will be implemented.
+Common approaches for public speaking anxiety include:

-- Cognitive-Behavioral Therapy (CBT): Helps clients identify and challenge negative thought patterns associated with public speaking.
+- Cognitive-Behavioral Therapy (CBT): Assists clients in identifying and challenging negative thought patterns related to public speaking.

-- Exposure Therapy: Gradual exposure to speaking situations to lessen anxiety over time.
+- Exposure Therapy: Gradual exposure to speaking situations to reduce anxiety over time.

 - Relaxation Techniques: Teaching clients coping strategies such as deep breathing or mindfulness to manage anxiety symptoms.

-- Role-Playing: Providing opportunities for clients to practice speaking in a safe environment.
+- Role-Playing: Providing practice opportunities in a supportive environment.

 7. Session Notes

-After each therapy session, take detailed notes that include:
+After each therapy session, take detailed notes that encompass:

 - Summary of the session’s content